saltyorg/docs/README.md

 ## Previewing docs locally

-Local previewing is currently not available, as the docs use plugins that are only imncluded in the Insiders' edition of `squidfunk/mkdocs-material`.
+Local previewing is currently not available, as the docs use plugins that are only included in the Insiders' edition of `squidfunk/mkdocs-material`.

 ## Full previewing:

-The docs are actually built with the Insiders' edition of `squidfunk/mkdocs-material`, so to preview them you will need to be added to a private repo and do some local setup to enable the previewing.
+The docs are built with the Insiders' edition of `squidfunk/mkdocs-material`, so to preview them you will need to be added to a private repo and do some local setup to enable the previewing.
 Contact the devs through the Saltbox discord if you're interested in that.

 ### Contributors